What is social listening and how to use it: the ultimate guide

 Influencers can be a powerful asset in amplifying reach and creating the content that resonates well with your audience.
 Whatever way of discovering influencers you prefer, make sure you incorporate them in your content marketing strategy:

-Same goes for mass media: keep close tabs on your media coverage by setting up non-stop mentions monitoring, analyze the activities that get the most visibility, and get in touch with publishers.
+Same goes for mass media: keep close tabs on your coverage by setting up non-stop mentions monitoring, analyze the activities that get the most visibility, and get in touch with publishers.
 Whether it's an invitation to your next press event or a joint project proposal, there's always opportunities for content promotion.

 Checking the efficiency of your content marketing is done two ways: you check KPIs and you dive into user feedback.
 Whether you're in the planning mode or in the middle of a marketing campaign, social listening lets you get to know your audience and retrieve user feedback on the activities executed in the past or happening right now.

 When you lay out your content strategy, you need to understand where your audience is physically and online.
-These are the insights brand monitoring brings: as soon as Awario has enough mentions of your company collected on social media and the web, it will display analytics covering your performance by social network, language, and location.
+These are the insights basic brand tracking brings: as soon as Awario has enough mentions of your company collected on social media and the web, it will display analytics covering your performance by social network, language, and location.

 Social listening analytics are useful both in content planning and development: you know which platforms need more of your attention and which languages/locations are left behind.